 DESCRIPTION

+"This is a control variable.

+It is written by an external management entity when making a management request.
+Changes take effect when dot11WNMRqstRowStatus is set to Active.

-"This attribute indicates the maximum number of requested Event Reports to be included in the Event Report element.
+This attribute indicates the maximum number of requested Event Reports to be included in the Event Report element.
 A value of 0 indicates that no limit is set on the number of Event Reports to be included in the Event Report element."

 ::= { dot11WNMRequestEntry 22 }